contao/docs/docs/manual/site-structure/pages-as-central-elements/internal-redirect.en.md

 ---

-This page type redirects visitors to another page in the page structure.
+A page of this type redirects visitors to another page in the page structure.
 The target page must be accessible under the same domain as the redirection page, otherwise an external redirection must be used.

 ## Name and type